qwazr/search/src/doc/api/document/update_documents.md

 # Insert/update several documents

-Use this API to insert or update an array of documents into an index.
+Use this API to insert or update a collection of documents into an index.

 * **URL pattern**: http://{server_name}:9091/indexes/{schema_name}/{index_name}/docs
 * **HTTP method**: POST